-- (formerly D2N2) in June 2024 and a patchwork of DBT support and contracts across the rest of the region. - Marketing is not the only means of generating investment leads, and the patchwork of inward investment services must compete with common local barriers to investment including skills, planning and availability of suitable sites for leads. - 4.
-This has resulted in poor inward investment performance in most parts of the region... - While the Midlands overall has retained market share of new FDI job creation into the UK, the share of new projects has decreased over the past three years.
-Within the Midlands, the difference between the West Midlands, benefitting from the strength of a better resourced growth company, and the East Midlands is stark: the East Midlands secures less than half the projects of the West Midlands, with only 48 projects in 2023-24 compared to 119 in the West Midlands (largely into the Greater Birmingham & Solihull area).
-The wider West Midlands area also underperforms, with no new single site FDI projects reported by DBT into Stoke and Staffordshire, Worcestershire, or the Black Country in 2023/24.
+4. This has resulted in poor inward investment performance in most parts of the region...

+• While the Midlands overall has retained its market share of new FDI job creation into the UK, the share of new projects has decreased over the past three years.
+Within the Midlands, the difference between the West Midlands - which benefits from the strength of a better-resourced growth company - and the East Midlands is stark.
+The East Midlands secures less than half as many projects as the West Midlands, with only 48 projects in 2023-24 compared to 119 in the West Midlands (mainly in the Greater Birmingham and Solihull area).
+The wider West Midlands area also underperforms, with no new single-site FDI projects into Stoke and Staffordshire, Worcestershire, or the Black Country reported by DBT in 2023/24.

-FDI Projects New jobs 21-22 22-23 23-24 21-22 22-23 23-24 East Midlands 84 ↓ 76 ↓ 48 6,232 ↓↓2,741 ↓2,209 West Midlands 163 个194 ↓119 6,231 8,454 ↓ 7,314 EM % of UK 5.3% ↓4.6% ↓3.1% 7.4% ↓↓3.4% ↓3.1% WM % of UK 10.3% ↑11.7% 7.7% 7.4% 个个10.6% ↓10.2%
+FDI Projects New jobs 21-22 22-23 23-24 21-22 22-23 23-24 East Midlands 84 √76 √48 6,232 ↓↓2,741 ↓2,209 West Midlands 163 个194 ↓119 6,231 8,454 √7,314 EM % of UK 5.3% √4.6% √3.1% 7.4% ↓↓3.4% √3.1% WM % of UK 10.3% 11.7% 7.7% 7.4% 个个10.6% ↓10.2%

-Table 1 - 3 year performance breakdown between East and West Midlands for inward investment (DBT figures June 2024)
+Table 1 - 3-year performance breakdown between East and West Midlands for inward investment (DBT figures June 2024)

-- 5. However, there are a number of opportunities to address this... - The Midlands now is home to two Freeports (East Midlands and the Humber), two Investment Zones (West Midlands and East Midlands) and two Combined Authorities (with one more on the way). - The Midlands also hosts a national proof-of-concept pilot, the Invest in UK University R&D Midlands Campaign developed by a coalition of seventeen universities, the Midlands Engine and West Midlands Growth Company. - The new Labour Government has identified growth in the regions as a key priority with Mayors given a strong a remit to accelerate their Local Growth Plans. - The Midlands Engine Partnership continues to have a strong remit from government and partners to support them in attracting investment and growing the global reach of the region. - The implementation of the Harrington Review of UK Inward Investment includes a review of DBT's approach to place and has already seen changes in the structure of DBT's regional teams. - The new East Midlands Combined County Authority has an opportunity and mandate to commission a review of investment promotion, destination marketing, visitor economy, trade and business support across the organisations and Local Authorities within its boundaries.
+5. However, there are a number of opportunities to address this...

+- The Midlands now is home to two Freeports (East Midlands and the Humber), two Investment Zones (West Midlands and East Midlands) and two Combined Authorities (with one more on the way) - The Midlands also hosts a national proof-of-concept pilot, the Invest in UK University R&D Midlands Campaign developed by a coalition of seventeen universities, the Midlands Engine and West Midlands Growth Company - The new Labour government has identified growth in the regions as a key priority, with mayors given a strong a remit to accelerate their Local Growth Plans - The Midlands Engine Partnership continues to have a strong remit from government and partners to support them in attracting investment and growing the global reach of the region - The implementation of the Harrington Review of UK Inward Investment includes a review of DBT's approach to place and has already seen changes in the structure of DBT's regional teams - The new East Midlands Combined County Authority has an opportunity and a mandate to commission a review of investment promotion, destination marketing, visitor economy, trade and business support across the organisations and local authorities within its boundaries